freenas/freenas-docs/userguide/tasks.rst

    Cloud Sync Status

-When an existing task has run, a :literal:`✓` or :literal:`x` is shown to reflect the success or failure of the task.
-Click either symbol to open the :guilabel:`Logs` window.
-This window displays logs related to the task that ran.
-Click :guilabel:`DOWNLOAD LOGS` to open a popup window to download the :file:`.log` file.
+The cloud sync :guilabel:`Status` indicates the state of most recent cloud sync.
+Clicking the :guilabel:`Status` entry shows the task logs and includes an option to download them.

 Click |ui-add| to display the :guilabel:`Add Cloud Sync` menu shown in :numref:`Figure %s <tasks_cloudsync_add_fig>`.